Welcome to Kendal Oral History

 Further information on the Kendal Oral History Group materials and how to use them is available on the Archive webpage.

-The photographs on this page were taken at the annual Get Together which was held in October 2017.
-They show respondents and their guests enjoying tea and conversation and listening to a presentation on the work of the group.
+The photograph above was taken at the annual Get Together which was held in October 2017.
+It shows respondents and their guests enjoying tea and conversation and listening to a presentation on the work of the group.
 A superb display of extracts and photographs was put together by Sylvia Kelly of the Kendal Local Studies Library and proved popular with the guests.
+Photograph by Robert Wilson